 The ARL’s mission is to impact all aspects of humane treatment of animals through quality service, accommodation, and education of pet owners and the community.

 Since 1952, tens of thousands of animals have been spared the fate of uncertainty and given the opportunity to experience a more enriching and humane life through the services provided by the Animal Rescue League of Berks County, Inc (ARL).
 The ARL’s dedication to providing shelter and care for the unwanted and abused animals of Greater Reading has resulted in a comprehensive effort to not only provide the optimum level of care, but to enhance and guarantee a humane life for over 5,000 animals annually.
 At any given time we care for over 175 animals a day on our 10 acre facility, many of whom require veterinary care, rehabilitation, and training.
 Between the months of May through September, the shelter receives an average of 900 cats and 300 dogs per month.

-The ARL operates at maximum capacity for 9 months out of the year, and during the that time, the shelter can receive up to 30 animals a day, all who require a cage that is currently full.
-The dedicated staff is committed not only to these animals and to finding every possible option to save as many of they can, but they are also devout to the citizens of Greater Reading who require their daily assistance.
-Remaining an open admission shelter with a 1.5 million dollar operating budget means a continuous influx of animals which requires endless resources and execution of services.
-However, the ARL is devoted to its mission of never leaving an animal in need behind, regardless of that animal’s condition.
+The ARL operates at maximum capacity for 9 months out of the year, and during the that time, the shelter can receive up to 30 animals a day.
+The dedicated staff is committed not only to these animals and to finding them all homes, but they are also devout to the citizens of Greater Reading who require their daily assistance.